Consumers don’t shop channels – distributed commerce makes a reappearance and it looks like it is here to stay.

 It isn’t simply inspiring content but also product content that need to be in many more places than ever before, whether it is through publisher/social content or third-party apps such as Drop, a unique rewards platform, or Mavely, a curated shopping app that rewards women for their everyday activities, like shopping, sharing and influencing.

 Brands have to distribute their content and the ability to shop in the moment consumers are most receptive.
 It means thinking about integrating product content with engagement content that can be atomized and adopted by channels.
 This approach is becoming even more necessary when you operate in a branded marketplace with several other brands and products.
 Driving customers to the destination can no longer be the primary tactic, it is ensuring the content is contextual in-feed in social or within the native publisher or other environment.

 As the commerce experience continues to evolve brands, whether or not they have an eCommerce site, or a marketplace, have to adopt an atomized content approach that can make content shoppable anywhere.

 Distributed commerce will become increasingly the norm.
 Brands have to prepare for this new reality with an integrated content, commerce and media strategy with the right set of tools to enable that capability.

 Our team of experts from strategy, content, creative, media and technology work collaboratively to help brands launch and scale capabilities to deliver the right experience to their consumers.

 Written by Krithika Rosenthal

-Krithika Rosenthal is the VP, Director of Strategy at Optaros by MRM.
+Krithika Rosenthal is VP, Strategy at Optaros by MRM.
 Krithika is a strategist with over 8 years of experience in different aspects of digital strategy and transformation.
 She currently leads the Strategy Practice within Optaros by MRM, with an emphasis on marketplace strategy.
 Her expertise spans across both B2B and B2C, and is experienced in content development, cross-platform strategy, research and analysis, consumer behavior and positioning.